 But also get rid of any that you don’t like using.
 There’s no point in allowing things to stay in your home you don’t use or love.

 Kick-start your decluttering!

-Working through this list will help you find things that are quick and easy to declutter.
-Most of us don’t feel overly attached to our pens or charging cords!
-Use this list to kick-start your decluttering and dive in, especially if you don’t know where to start or are feeling overwhelmed.
+Working through this list will help you find things that are quick and easy to declutter, helping kick-start your decluttering and build your decluttering momentum.
+Especially if you don’t know where to start or are feeling overwhelmed.

 What do you do when you need a push to start or continue decluttering?
 Which item or items on this list helped kick-start your decluttering the most?
 Leave a comment below and let me know!